daquinoaldo/https-localhost/README.md

 ## Troubleshooting
 ### Node.js version
-https-localhost requires Node.js 8 or higher.
+https-localhost is compatible with the LTS and latest version of Node.js.
-<sub>If you need compatibility with previously Node.js versions let me know, we'll try to rearrange the code.</sub>
+<sub>If you need compatibility with other Node.js versions let me know, we'll try to rearrange the code.</sub>

 ### root required
 -  **At first run** this tool generate a trusted certificate.
 The sudo password may be required.
 If you cannot provide the sudo password generate a `localhost.key` and `localhost.crt` and specify its path with `CERT_PATH=/diractory/containing/certificates/ serve ~/myproj`.